Toggle Mobile Menu Visibility

 East Midlands Combined County Authority Mayoral Election 2 May 2024

-On Thursday 2 May 2024, residents in Derbyshire, Nottinghamshire, Derby and Nottingham will vote for the first ever Mayor for the East Midlands Combined County Authority (EMCCA).
+On Thursday 2 May 2024, residents in Derbyshire, Nottinghamshire, Derby and Nottingham voted for the first ever Mayor for the East Midlands Combined County Authority (EMCCA).

 East Midlands CCAM Notice of election [94KB]